NERV-DAO/documentation/NERV by-laws.md

 <p align="center">
 <b>( article 5-b )</b><br>
-Bond to the place of residence
+Bond to the country of origine
 </p>

-I.DAO’s membership is associated with a nationality (country?) ..
+DAO’s membership is associated with a nationality (country?) ..

-II.It is also the responsibility of the DAO members to keep personal data updated, uploading changes to the residential address through the on-line platform.

 <p align="center">
 <b>( article 6 )</b><br>